ovotech/cloud_sql_backup/README.md

 ### Completion Check

 The penultimate task of the `cloud_sql_backup.sh` script is to poll GCS using `gsutil` to verify the object (SQL dump) has arrived in GCS as expected.
 This has to be performed out-of-band of the SQL dump process, as the dump is an operation that's triggered on the ephemeral db instance (using `gcloud sql export sql`).

+## Contributions

+Contributions are very welcome.
+Please branch or fork, and submit a PR.

+PRs from branches will result in an e2e test being run in CircleCI, which can sometimes take around 15mins.
+Commits from forked PRs should be made onto a branch in this repo, and another PR opened so the e2e test can run.